RajeshRk18/circomkit-rs/README.md

-# Circomkit-RS
+# Circomkit-rs

 A Rust library for Circom circuit testing and development.

 ## Overview

-Circomkit-RS provides a comprehensive toolkit for working with Circom circuits in Rust:
+Circomkit-rs provides a comprehensive toolkit for working with Circom circuits in Rust:

 - **Circuit Configuration**: Manage circuit parameters and build settings
 - **Witness Generation**: Generate and test circuit witnesses